superfly/docs/flyctl/cmd/flyctl_secrets_list.md

 # _flyctl secrets list_

-Lists the secrets available to the App
+Lists the secrets available to the app

 ### About